cberto/cberto/README.md

 - 👨‍💻 I’m currently working on **Angular and .NET**
-- 🌱 I am now learning **React and FUNDAMENTALS OF HACKING & DEFENSE** at Hackademy.
+- 🌱 I am now learning **React and FUNDAMENTALS OF HACKING & DEFENSE** at Ekoparty Hackademy.
 - :neutral_face: I have a **love/hate** relationship with **Programming**
 - ⚡ Fun fact I love to read, learn new technologies and  play sports.
 I practice Judo and Kendo  (I love Japan 🇯🇵)